logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/testarchitect-automation-classes/automation-classes/abt-object-classes/taitemstate/_index.md

 weight: 3
 aliases:
     - /TA_Automation/Topics/abt_TAItemState.html
+keywords: "determine state of controls, state of listbox or listview, state of menu or toolbar, state of treeview"
 ---
-keyword: [determine state of controls, state of listbox or listview, state of menu or toolbar, state of treeview]
----

-# TAItemState

 ## Description